CommonAccord/Site-Privacy/Doc/ZZZ/landing.md

 Introduction.sec=This website is for privacy documents.<br><br>"Privacy" at its narrowest is privacy policies.
 More broadly, it includes all documents that govern handling of information relating to persons.
 This arises in many contexts.

-FormDoc.sec=When you click on the first link below, you will see a license agreement.
+FormDoc.sec=When you click on the first link below, you will see a simple privacy policy created by Tim Moynihan of Moynihan Partners</a>.
+It is, of course, only an example, intended to be adapted and extended.

 DocumentsFolder.sec=<a href="index.php?action=list&file=/">Folder with all the documents.</a>